89bio (NASDAQ:ETNB) Cut to Hold at Zacks Investment Research

-89bio (NASDAQ:ETNB) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of 89bio (NASDAQ:ETNB) from a buy rating to a hold rating in a report issued on Thursday morning, Zacks.com reports.

 According to Zacks, “89bio Inc. is clinical-stage biopharmaceutical company.
 It is focused on the development and commercialization of therapies for the treatment of liver and cardio-metabolic diseases.
 The company’s lead product candidate, BIO89-100, is being developed for the treatment of nonalcoholic steatohepatitis.
 89bio Inc. is headquartered in San Francisco. “

-Separately, SVB Leerink reiterated an “outperform” rating on shares of 89bio in a report on Thursday, January 2nd.
-Two equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-89bio currently has an average rating of “Buy” and a consensus target price of $42.00.
+Separately, SVB Leerink reissued an outperform rating on shares of 89bio in a research note on Thursday, January 2nd.
+Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+89bio has an average rating of Buy and a consensus target price of $42.00.

-89bio (NASDAQ:ETNB) last announced its quarterly earnings results on Wednesday, March 18th.
-The company reported ($2.58) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.96) by ($1.62).
-As a group, equities analysts anticipate that 89bio will post -3.99 EPS for the current year.
+89bio (NASDAQ:ETNB) last announced its earnings results on Wednesday, March 18th.
+The company reported ($2.58) EPS for the quarter, missing the consensus estimate of ($0.96) by ($1.62).
+Equities research analysts forecast that 89bio will post -3.99 earnings per share for the current year.

-Large investors have recently made changes to their positions in the stock.
-Charles Schwab Investment Management Inc. purchased a new position in shares of 89bio during the fourth quarter valued at approximately $745,000.
-Franklin Resources Inc. purchased a new position in shares of 89bio during the fourth quarter valued at approximately $6,573,000.
-Landscape Capital Management L.L.C. purchased a new position in shares of 89bio during the fourth quarter valued at approximately $202,000.
-American International Group Inc. purchased a new position in shares of 89bio during the fourth quarter valued at approximately $48,000.
-Finally, Alyeska Investment Group L.P. purchased a new position in shares of 89bio during the fourth quarter valued at approximately $3,140,000.
-77.70% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Victory Capital Management Inc. acquired a new position in 89bio in the 4th quarter valued at $25,000.
+American International Group Inc. acquired a new position in 89bio in the 4th quarter valued at $48,000.
+New York State Common Retirement Fund acquired a new position in 89bio in the 4th quarter valued at $103,000.
+UBS Group AG bought a new position in shares of 89bio in the 4th quarter valued at $163,000.
+Finally, Landscape Capital Management L.L.C. bought a new position in shares of 89bio in the 4th quarter valued at $202,000.
+77.70% of the stock is owned by hedge funds and other institutional investors.

 About 89bio